Writing for the Web

 Write stellar content

 Be credible, relevant, and concise.
 Build your authority by linking to credible websites, citing relevant statistics, and saying everything in as few words as possible.
 After all, according to web usability studies conducted at Stanford University, a user absorbs only three quarters of the content on a page.
-Make sure users retain your content by presenting great writing.
+Make sure users retain your content by presenting great writing that follows our editorial standards.

 Start with the conclusion